-1. That Council resolves to rescind second reading, amend, and read anew a second time Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2989; that Council authorizes the Corporate Officer to schedule a Public Hearing, mail notices and advertise for same in the local newspaper; and staff be directed to coordinate with the property owner to ensure a S.219 Covenant registered on the title of the subject properties, prior to returning Amendment Bylaw No. 2989 to Council for consideration of adoption.

-2. Council postpones consideration of Amendment Bylaw No. 2989 pending receipt of additional information.

-3. Council defeats second reading of Amendment Bylaw No. 2989.
+- 1. That Council, upon considering comments made at the Public Hearing, resolves that Amendment Bylaws No. 2989 be given third reading, and staff be directed to coordinate with the property owner to ensure registration of the S.219 covenant on the title of the subject property prior to returning Amendment Bylaw No. 2989 to Council for consideration of adoption. - 2.
+That Council postpone consideration of Amendment Bylaw No. 2989 pending receipt of additional information.
+[Receipt of new information from the applicant or the public would require a new Public Hearing.] - 3.
+That Council defeat Amendment Bylaw No. 2989.